AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Overview.md

 ## Articles and Demos

-This section explains how to adjust basic settings of event markers, configure tooltips, and handle events to embed event markers into your application.
+This section explains how to adjust the basic settings of event markers, configure tooltips, and handle events to embed event markers into your application.
 See the following articles:

 * [Event Markers Basics](Basics)
 * [Tooltips](Tooltips)